Oracle Complexity in Nonsmooth Nonconvex Optimization: Preliminaries

 \textbf{Local oracles.} We consider oracles that given a function $f(\cdot)$ and a point $\bx$, return some quantity $\OO_{f}(\bx)$ which conveys local information about the function near that point.
-Formally (following \citep{braun2017lower}), we call an oracle \emph{local} if for any $\bx$ and any two functions $f,g$ that identify over some neighborhood of $\bx$, it holds that $\OO_{f}(\bx)=\OO_{g}(\bx)$.
+Formally (following \citealt{braun2017lower}), we call an oracle \emph{local} if for any $\bx$ and any two functions $f,g$ that are equal over some neighborhood of $\bx$, it holds that $\OO_{f}(\bx)=\OO_{g}(\bx)$.
 An important example is the first order oracle $\OO_{f}(\bx)=(f(\bx),\partial f(\bx))$, but one can consider more sophisticated oracles such as those which return all high order derivative information, wherever they exist.
-We choose to work in this generality since our results hold for any local oracle whatsoever, although we note that in the nonconvex-nonsmooth setting, it remains to be seen whether there is any use for any local information which is not first order.
+We choose to work in this generality since our results hold for any local oracle whatsoever, although we note that in the nonconvex-nonsmooth setting, it remains to be seen whether in the general Lipschitz setting discussed in this paper there is any use for any local information which is not first order.